+HAHSTA is responsible for the distribution of HOPWA funds to the jurisdictions.
+HAHSTA distributes these funds to each jurisdiction based on cumulative AIDS case rates, the impact of distribution on overall housing stability within the EMSA; and each jurisdiction's ability to expend the allocation in previous years.
 The basis for the administration of the HOPWA program is coordination of the five-year Consolidated Housing Plan, the Annual Action Plan, and the Consolidated Annual Performance and Evaluation Report (CAPER).
 HAHSTA provides overall leadership in the development and implementation of these planning tools.
 Working with Administrative Agents, HAHSTA sets EMSA wide programmatic and fiscal goals; provides technical assistance to the Administrative Agents and project sponsors EMSA wide; ensures that the system of housing care EMSA wide meets legislative requirements; and collaborates with the US Housing and Urban Development (HUD).
 HAHSTA monitors Administrative Agents for programmatic and fiscal compliance by reviewing quarterly programmatic reports, conducting annual site visits, facilitating monthly teleconferences, and providing technical assistance as needed.

-In FY 2013, HUD awarded the EMSA \$13,623,582 in HOPWA funds for the implementation of HIV/AIDS housing programs.
-During the same fiscal year, the Washington, DC EMSA spent \$11,654,967 in support and housing services.
+In FY 2014, HUD awarded the EMSA \$12,479,642 in HOPWA funds for the implementation of HIV/AIDS housing programs.
+During the same fiscal year, the Washington, DC EMSA spent more than twelve million in support and housing services.
 The difference is attributable to the lack of affordable housing resources.
 Despite efforts to increase housing inventory, an increase in the number of clients needing housing coupled with increases in the Fair Market Rent in the area has made it very difficult to find affordable housing.
 This has resulted in long waiting lists for many HOPWA programs.
 HAHSTA expects that by the end of FY 2014 those unexpended dollars from prior years will have been fully spent and without an increase in federal funding current wait lists will consequently grow.

 HAHSTA awards sub-grants to project sponsors in the District through a competitive Request for Application (RFA) process.
-In 2013, HAHSTA awarded sub-grants to 13 agencies.
+In 2014, HAHSTA awarded sub-grants to 9 agencies.
 These agencies provided the following services in the District of Columbia:

-- Tenant Based Rental Assistance (TBRA) - Project Based Rental Assistance (PBRA or Supportive Housing) - Short-Term, Rent, Mortgage, and Utility Assistance (STRMU) - Housing Information and Referral Services: Intake, Assessment, and linkage services - Support Services: Housing case management, a job readiness program, and a day program
+- Tenant Based Rental Assistance (TBRA) Single Point of Payment - Project Based Rental Assistance (PBRA or Supportive Housing) - Short-Term, Rent, Mortgage, and Utility Assistance (STRMU) - Housing Information and Referral Services: Intake, Assessment, and linkage services Single Point of Entry